alinex/node-book/doc/coding/es-next.md

 binary data, typed arrays, collections (maps, sets and weak maps), promises, number and math enhancements, reflection, and proxies.

-Browser and server support for ES2015 is still incomplete but it can be transpiled into ES5 code to work.

 Go into ES6:
 - [Overview examples](http://es6-features.org/#StringInterpolation)
 - [Learning tutorial](https://babeljs.io/learn-es2015/)

+Browser and server support for ES2015 is still incomplete but it can be transpiled into ES5 code to work (see below).

 ## Babel